aslamfaleel/Cofee_Shop_Sales/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found by clicking [here](https://github.com/aslamfaleel/Cofee_Shop_Sales/blob/main/1.0_CreateDB_and_CleanData.sql).

-Targed SQL queries regarding various business questions can be found here [link].
+Targed SQL queries regarding various business questions can be found here [link](https://github.com/aslamfaleel/Cofee_Shop_Sales).

 An interactive Power BI dashboard used to report and explore sales trends can be found clicking [here](https://github.com/aslamfaleel/Cofee_Shop_Sales/blob/main/CoffeeShopSalesPowerBIDashboard.pbix).